-- People generally consider them to be costly (to create and to update) - A few lines about the pets added to an estate plan or will may not be sufficient - Attorneys may not be up-to-speed about pet requirements to include in a trust - A small % of Americans will create a trust.
+- Generally considered to be costly (to create and to update) - A few lines about the pets added to an estate plan or will may not be sufficient - Attorneys may not be up-to-speed about pet requirements to include in a trust - A small % of Americans will create a trust.
 Those that do may not update them as often as they should.
 In order for a trust to be kept current, it must be updated every few years